On the Fourier Mean Bodies of a Convex Body: The Geometry of Radial Mean Bodies

 \subsection{Polar Mean Zonoids}

 This section is dedicated to studying the $Z^\circ_p K$, the polar $p$th mean zonoids of $K$.
-We start by proving Theorem~\ref{t:p_n_+_1}, which shows that the polar $(n-p)$th mean zonoids and radial $p$th mean bodies, for $p> n-1$, are connected by the Fourier transform of their radial functions to the appropriate power.
+We start by proving Theorem~\ref{t:p_n_+_1}, which shows that the polar $(p-n)$th mean zonoids and radial $p$th mean bodies, for $p> n-1$, are connected by the Fourier transform of their radial functions to the appropriate power.
+With this range in mind, we define the coefficient function

+In our case $0\in \N$, and therefore $m(n)=\frac1n$.
 First, we use the $q$th Cosine transform from \eqref{eq:cosine_function}, to compute the Fourier transform of $\rho_{R_p K}^p$ and obtain the following result. \begin{lem} Let $p>n-1$.
 Then, for $K\subset\R^n$ a convex body: \begin{enumerate} \item If $p\neq n+2k$ for any $k\in \N$, then

 \item If $p = n+2k$ for some $k\in \N$, then

 \end{enumerate}

 \end{lem} \begin{proof} Both instances are direct applications of Proposition~\ref{p:Koldobsky_cosine} with the choice $f = \rho_{R_p K}^p$ and $q = p-n$. \end{proof}